TRI Pilot Award Program

 The CBPR Scholars Program’s goal is to increase community partnered research at UAMS to better serve the research needs of the Arkansas community and ultimately to reduce health disparities in Arkansas.
 CBPR offers research teams the opportunity to learn about and gain skills in community partnered research.
-It also provides teams with the opportunity to apply for pilot funding in 2021.
-Yo can learn more about the Program here.
+Visit the CBPR page for more information.
+View the RFA.

 Health Sciences Innovation and Entrepreneurship (HSIE) Training Program for Postdoctoral Fellows